tungpun/tungpun.github.io/source/_posts/2015-08-07-fctf-white-steganography-writeup.markdown

 Nothing to do more with exiftool.

-I tried viewing the raw data as hex.
+I try viewing the raw data as hex.
 Too complicated with a pure white image.
 Is something injected in that file ? or LSB implemented ?
-To ensure that, these forensics tools like `binwalk`, `foremost` and `stegsolve` could be useful.
+To ensure that, these forensics tools like `binwalk`, `foremost` and `stegsolve` can be useful.

 ```
 ➜  fctf  binwalk 2ukiJIf.png